atsepkov/RapydScript/README.md

 	c = math.Counter()

+The above example will treat `math.Counter` as a class, but will not create the class or the `math` module containing it, assuming that `math.Class` will be included from somewhere else when the page loads.
 Since modules are technically functions, they also support normal decorators, like the functions themselves:

 	def has_item(m):
 		m.item = "an item"